jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 You are able to export dictionary as CSV file with all records included into the dictionary, to do that you have to make the following

 1. Navigate to platform_address_here/dictionary
-2. Open dictionary for editing (by clicking on edit icon)
+2. Open dictionary for editing (by clicking the edit icon)
-3. Click on "Export" button in the header and chose CSV option
+3. Click the "Export" button in the header and chose CSV option

 .. image:: pic_dictionary/exportButton.png
    :width: 600